High Throughput Experimentation: speed up analysis with visualizations

 - The quality of the signal is low (a lot of noise and/or coelution) which complicates peak detection

-- If the number of peaks generally was 6 or smaller than it could simply mean that some of the analytes weren’t present in some injections.
+- If the number of peaks generally was 6 or fewer than it could simply mean that some of the analytes weren’t present in some injections

 To know for sure we need to open problematic injections and look at them.
 In this particular case changing the Integration Method for the batch solved almost all problems.